 Advisory committee

 DEQ established an advisory committee in January 2013 to provide input to DEQ on any potential fiscal impacts and benefits that may result from this rulemaking.
 The rulemaking was subsequently delayed and then re-initiated in May 2013.
-DEQ met with the advisory committee on June 25, 2013 and July 11, 2013.
+DEQ met with the advisory committee on June 25, 2013, and July 11, 2013.
 The committee includes eight members representing industrial, municipal, tribal and environmental organizations with an interest in actions related to developing or revising water quality standards for toxic pollutants.
 See the Advisory Committee Charter for more information.

-DEQ sent the draft fiscal analysis to the committee on July 2, 2013 to prepare for the fiscal analysis discussion at the July 11, 2013 meeting.
+DEQ sent the draft fiscal analysis to the committee on July 2, 2013, to prepare for the fiscal analysis discussion at the July 11, 2013, meeting.
 In compliance with ORS 183.333, DEQ asked for the committee’s recommendations on:

 Whether the proposed rules would have a fiscal impact,